elsampsa/valkka-core/README.md

 # Valkka - OpenSource Video Management for Linux

 ## Synopsis
-The goal of this project is to provide a library for creating open source video surveillance, management and analysis systems (VMSA) in Linux environment.
-The idea is create VMSAs with graphical user interfaces (GUIs) using the combination of python3 and Qt (i.e. PyQt).
+The goal of this project is to provide a library for creating open source video surveillance, management and analysis systems (VMAs) in Linux environment.
+The idea is create VMA systems with graphical user interfaces (GUIs) using the combination of python3 and Qt (i.e. PyQt).

 ## For the impatient